 What could have the uncomfortable feel of exploitation plays like a taut, grim thriller documenting in near-real-time detail the fateful events of Sept.
 11, 2001, leading to the downing of United Flight 93.
-Viewed on its own, this movie surely benefits from the passage of time -- as well as a steady hand in avoiding the pitfalls of a descent into melodrama.
+A Universal feature based on the story is in production, which has already been the stuff of bumper stickers (“Let’s Roll”) and a Discovery docudrama that mixed interviews with dramatic recreations.
+Viewed on its own, this movie surely benefits from the passage of time — as well as a steady hand in avoiding the pitfalls of a descent into melodrama.

 Made with the cooperation of some family members of the victims, “Flight 93” chronicles the by now well-known story of the passengers as it slowly dawns on them that they are aboard a suicide mission and must attempt to retake the plane from its hijackers.
 Gradually, through cell phone conversations with loved ones and emergency personnel on the ground, they come to grips with the challenge they face and the necessity to take action.

 In that respect, the flight — and its failure to strike a high-profile target, instead crashing in rural Pennsylvania — became a poignant and comforting symbol in the wake of the Sept.
 11 attacks, pored over by newsmagazines for every crumb of emotion.

 It’s a surprise, then, that director Peter Markle (who recently directed A&E’s John McCain biopic “Faith of My Fathers”) and writer Nevin Schreiner manage to retrace Flight 93’s path and still make it seem fresh, as both passengers and their families grapple with the horror of what’s unfolding.